Puppy’s First Hike: Safety And Adventure

 Stay Hydrated

 Just like humans, puppies need to stay hydrated during hikes.
-Bring enough water for both you and your puppy, as well as a water bowl.
+Bring enough water for both you and your puppy, as well as a portable water bowl.
 Offer frequent water breaks to keep your puppy hydrated, especially on hot days or during strenuous hikes.
 Monitor your puppy's behavior for signs of dehydration, such as excessive panting or lethargy, and act accordingly.

 Be Mindful of Wildlife Encounters